grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-recording-rule.md

    b.
 Click **Preview** to verify that the expression is successful.

-3. To add a recovery threshold, turn the **Custom recovery threshold** toggle on and fill in a value for when your recording rule should stop metting the condition.
+3. To add a recovery threshold, turn the **Custom recovery threshold** toggle on and fill in a value for when your recording rule should stop meeting the condition.

    You can only add one recovery threshold in a query and it must be the recording rule condition.